linode/apl-charts/otomi-quickstart-rabbitmq/README.md

 # Otomi quick start for creating a RabbitMQ cluster and/or Queues

-The `otomi-quickstart-rabbitmq` Helm chart can be used to create:
+The `rabbitmq` Helm chart can be used to create:
-- RabbitMQ cluster
+- A RabbitMQ cluster
 - Queues
 - Policies

+## Prerequisites

-## How to use this Helm chart
+To use this Helm chart:

-1. Enable RabbitMQ in the Core Apps
-2. Go the to `values` tab and fill in a name for your Workload.
-3. Scroll down and add a `queue` to `queues` or `policy` to `policies` if you want to create them as well
+- Make sure the administrator has enabled `rabbitmq`

 ## Queue Parameters